 More than 3 years£1,220 per person£1,408 per person£928 per person

-When you apply for a UK Skilled Worker visa, you must prove that you have at least £1,270 in your bank account.
-For the Home Office, this money is sufficient to live off without getting any social benefits before you get your first salary in the UK.
-The money must be kept in your bank account for at least 31 day prior to the application.
+At the time of applying for a UK Skilled Worker Visa, you must show that you have at least £1,270 in your bank account – an amount that the UK immigration authorities believe is sufficient to enable you to support yourself until you receive your first salary in the UK without claiming social assistance.
+You must have been in your account for at least 31 days at the time of application.

-To apply for a UK Skilled Worker visa in the most efficient way and to avoid any additional costs, you need legal support.
-Imperial & Legal’s experienced advisors have been successfully solving the issues for UK immigrants for many years.
-With our legal assistance, you will get a UK Skilled Worker visa in a few steps.
+To ensure that the process of obtaining a UK Skilled Worker Visa goes as quickly and cost-effectively as possible, you will need expert legal support.
+Imperial & Legal’s experienced professionals have been successfully dealing with UK immigration issues for many years.
+With our help, you will become a holder of a UK Skilled Worker Visa in just a few steps.

 1